DrStef/Deep-Learning-and-Digital-Signal-Processing-for-Environmental-Sound-Classification/README.md

 ## Jupyter Notebooks

-All Jupyter Notebooks sahre the same structure.
+All Jupyter Notebooks share the same structure.
 They are identical except for wavelet transforms or mel-spectrogram transforms.

 ###  Part III: Fusion: Complex Wavelet Transforms + Mel-Spectrograms and CNN